crashdean/kickstarter-analysis/README.md

 ### Limitations of the Dataset

-Some of the limitations of the data set are we do not have any socioeconomic data to determine if there is a correlation.
+Some of the limitations of the data set are we do not have any socioeconomic data to determine if there is a correlation between pledged amount and income levels.

-## Other possible Tables and Charts
+### Other possible Tables and Charts